GChammas23/My-Cab/README.md

 # MyCab
-This is the midterm project for the advances course from Gabriel Chammas
+This is the final project for the advances course from Gabriel Chammas